iLucoa/f20ga/Render/README.md

 ## Pikachu (Syeshan)

 ### Modelling
-Multiple shapes were used to make this Pikachu model and each shape having to represent different body parts of the.
+Multiple shapes were used to make this Pikachu model and each shape having to represent different body parts of the model.
 I've used a Pikachu reference image from Google so that it is easier for me to model Pikachu.
+All of the used the subdivision surface modifier to smoothen the surface of the entire model.

 **Head, Body and Ears** - For the head, body and ears I used a UV sphere with a subdivision surface modifier to smoothen the surface of the head, body and ears.
 I started off by modelling the head then I stretched out the sides of the head to make the ears.
 Afterwards, I stretched the bottom of the head to then expand it and make the body.

-**Nose and Eyes** - As of for outer eyes I used a UV sphere as well and applied a mirror modifier to make the other eye.
+**Nose, Eyes and Cheeks** - As of for outer eyes I used a UV sphere as well and applied a mirror modifier to make the other eye.
 I did the same thing for the nose but this time I adjusted and joined the the two spheres to make it look like the nose.
+For the cheeks, I used a UV sphere with a modifier but as for this I adjusted it to the side of the head and changed the colour to red.
 Finally for the inner eyes I did the same thing as well but this time I just changed the colour to white and the size of it is a bit smaller and then I combined it to the outer eye.

 **Legs and Hands** - For the legs I used a UV sphere and applied the mirror modifier and adjusted the shape to make it look for like a leg.
 I did the same thing for the hands but this time I modelled the shape to make it look like a hand.